We are the SAP Calculation Experts

 If you are selling a home before it has been built you will be required to provide information about the energy efficiency in a Predicted Energy Assessment (PEA).
 This is a predicted SAP and Environmental Impact rating from the SAP Calculations and is carried out in the design state to ensure that the building will meet the required energy saving targets.

-For any help for your SAP calculations, please contact EAL, where our team of experienced assessors will be happy to assist you.
+For any help for your SAP calculations, and to get a better understanding of the process and SAP calculations cost, please contact EAL, where our team of experienced assessors will be happy to assist you.

 - Floor plans, sections & elevations for existing dwelling & extension